JMerhi01/Interactive-Web-Terminal/README.md

   - `variables.tf`: Contains variable definitions used in `main.tf`.
   - `outputs.tf`: Defines output variables for easy access to resource information.
 - **Deployment Steps**:
-  1. Initialized the Terraform project using `terraform init`.
+  1. Initialised the Terraform project using `terraform init`.
   2. Reviewed the planned infrastructure changes with `terraform plan`.
   3. Applied the configuration to create resources on AWS using `terraform apply`.